‘World’s Hottest DJ’ Nata Lee Sizzles In Skimpy White Bikini

 “You are beautiful,” chimed in another, adding a string of heart emoji to the comment.

-One fan went as far to imply that Nata’s striking good looks were inhuman.
+One fan went as far to imply that Nata’s striking good looks weren’t human.

 “Gotta be an alien, you’re too hot for this planet,” said the commenter.

 Luckily for enamored fans, the DJ often shares sizzling snaps of herself on social media.
-In fact, a majority of her Instagram post consist of Nata wearing risque outfits, that leave little to the imagination.
+In fact, a majority of her Instagram posts consist of Nata wearing risque outfits that leave little to the imagination.

 On Tuesday, fans went wild over a particularly cheeky photo that shows Nata standing on a balcony in Paris.
 The beauty, wearing a cropped sweatshirt and a white thong, turned away from the camera, allowing her perky derriere to be on full display.

 Earlier this week, the stunner got into the Halloween spirit by flaunting her incredible curves in a figure-hugging witch costume.
-The sexy ensemble included a green velvet mini dress, sheer, black stockings, and a lace witch hat.
+The sexy ensemble included a green velvet mini dress, sheer black stockings, and a lace witch hat.

 To see more of Nata Lee, be sure to check out her Instagram account.